tomaspietravallo/sparkar-volts/README.md

   - Due to the use of the `Camera` object, VOLTS may not run as expected inside blocks.
 Some of the things that may break are listed below, note this isn't a comprehensive list, and that some of these might be used internally
     - `Vector.screenToWorld2D`

 - `Time.ms.monitor` vs `Time.subscribeWithSnapshot`.
 Even tho `Time.ms.monitor` is the standard, `subscribeWithSnapshot` provides quite a nice opportunity.
-In some small tests, `subscribeWithSnapshot` appeared to perform the same. **But** as of writing, both suffer from a bug [\(may be related\)](https://docs.google.com/document/d/1Dj22O5SLGfMbTU5-oqBzlU78J9V1nMUVGo9gEGxziMA/edit?usp=sharing), which slowly grinds Spark AR Studio to a crawl. `subscribeWithSnapshot` seems to perform slightly worse in this bug.
-But on device, both perform as expected.
-The only solution atm seems to downgraded to Spark AR Studio <=118, 114 appears to work the best

 - Internal signals:
   Documented as part of the `InternalSignals` interface (after v2.0.0-beta.3)